A Davidson County animal rescue group is conducting a letter writing campaign regarding a Lexington woman accused of animal cruelty

-An animal rescue organization is conducting a letter-writing campaign regarding a Lexington woman who is accused of abusing her dog last October.
+An animal rescue organization is conducting a letter-writing campaign regarding a Lexington woman accused of abusing her dog last October.

 The organization urged people to write letters about the case to District Attorney Garry Frank of Davidson County.